-Self-Guided Walking Tour in Cesky Krumlov
+Self-Guided Walking Tour in Český Krumlov

 9 Stops 3.3 km ~2.1 hours

-Walking tour route map of Cesky Krumlov
+Walking tour route map of Český Krumlov Open interactive map

-Why Walk Cesky Krumlov?
+Why Walk Český Krumlov?
 A Self-Guided Tour

 Cesky Krumlov is barely a town at all.
 It is a tight medieval knot of cobbled lanes wrapped inside a hairpin bend of the Vltava river, with a castle perched on the rock above it.
 The whole UNESCO old town is maybe 700 meters across.
 You could walk the perimeter in fifteen minutes if the streets ran straight, which they do not.
 That is the point: nothing here is a long slog, and the entire route below is just over 3 km, so the walk is short while the views keep changing every few steps.